6 Ways to Tie a Scarf For Men – How To Tie & Stylishly Wear A Scarf The way you tie your scarf can speak volumes

 The right scarf worn well is more than part of a gentleman’s front-line against the elements.
-Knotted the correct way, a scarf can add boatloads of charm and personality to a your look, as well as augment oft-neglected elements of your ensemble: dimension and movement.
+Knotted the correct way, a scarf can add boatloads of charm and personality to your look, as well as augment oft-neglected elements of your ensemble: dimension and movement.
 Scarves should not be reserved for frigid climes or winter months.
-A scarf can be wholly appropriate for rainy or chilly weather, windy days at the beach or down at harbor, and whenever one is ducking in and out of frosty air conditioned buildings on the hottest of summer days.
+A scarf can be wholly appropriate for rainy or chilly weather, windy days at the beach, or whenever one is ducking in and out of frosty aair-conditioned buildings — even on the hottest of summer days.
 Here are six of our favorite scarf-knotting styles.

 The City Slicker

 This is a simple, no-nonsense knot that keeps your scarf neat and fuss-free.
 Fold the scarf in half lengthwise and wrap it around your neck; then pull the loose ends through the loop that was created by the fold.
 The City Slicker knot is both functional and easy to adjust while on the move.
 This classic knot also keeps your scarf on, and in place.
 This is very important if you are cycling or in a convertible.
 Riding a bike, Vespa, or motorcycle, or driving cabriolet, is a being perfect situation for the summer scarf.
 This knot adds a clean, put-together element to your ensemble.

 This style of knot strikes a splendid balance between thoughtfully put-together and comfortably indifferent.
 Drape the scarf around your neck, leaving one end shorter than the other.
 Wrap the longer end loosely around your neck once, twice if you want a chunkier look or need more bundling.
 Allowing one end to be slightly longer than the other gives a more natural and spontaneous look, but the length can be adjusted to your preference.